Mwakisaghu/mns-bc-user-manual-build/docs/DMU/16-Loan-Reversals.md

 - Upon reversal, the system automatically sends SMS notifications to defaulters and guarantors, providing details of the reversal.

 ## Conclusion
 The reversal of attached loans is a comprehensive process that ensures accuracy and efficiency in debt management operations.
-By leveraging the functionalities provided by the system, users can effectively manage loan reversals, refunds, and associated transactions, thereby maintaining financial integrity and member satisfaction.
+By leveraging the functionalities provided by the system, users can effectively manage loan reversals, refunds, and associated transactions,